 This is how it is with our toxin-overloaded organ.
 Our blood cannot flow properly, cells start to die, bacteria breed, and there is bad breath and bad body odor.
 These are signs of toxicity of blood.
 Inflammation and pain will follow, and most likely at this stage you may have already been experiencing some chronic disease(s).
 If neglected further … cancer.

-A good detox program is like flushing out the system, clearing the organs of toxins, cleaning out the surrounding area and getting the blood and circulatory system to flow smoothly again.
+A good detox program is like flushing out the system, clearing the organs of toxins and getting the circulatory system to flow smoothly again.

-After a proper detoxification program and sufficient intake of nutrition, the body and internal organs will recover and function as normal again, keeping disease at bay and prolong a life full of vitality.
+After a proper detoxification program and sufficient intake of nutrition, the body will recover and function as normal, keeping disease at bay and is the path to a long life full of vitality.

 The body detoxes naturally, and most detox programs are designed to assist this natural cleansing process.
 You can do a general body detox, or target a specific organ, such as the liver or kidneys.